KyleKing/mdformat-mkdocs/README.md

 - All bullets are converted to dashes instead of `*`
 - Admonitions (extends [`mdformat-admon`](https://pypi.org/project/mdformat-admon))

-See the example test files, [./tests/pre-commit-test.md](https://raw.githubusercontent.com/KyleKing/mdformat-mkdocs/main/tests/pre-commit-test.md) and [./tests/fixtures.md](https://raw.githubusercontent.com/KyleKing/mdformat-mkdocs/main/tests/fixtures.md)
+See the example test files, [./tests/pre-commit-test.md](https://raw.githubusercontent.com/KyleKing/mdformat-mkdocs/main/tests/pre-commit-test.md) and [./tests/format/fixtures.md](https://raw.githubusercontent.com/KyleKing/mdformat-mkdocs/main/tests/format/fixtures.md)

 ## `mdformat` Usage

 Add this package wherever you use `mdformat` and the plugin will be auto-recognized.
 No additional configuration necessary.
 For additional information on plugins, see [the official `mdformat` documentation here](https://mdformat.readthedocs.io/en/stable/users/plugins.html)

-**Tip**: this package specifies an "extra" (`'recommended'`) for plugins that work well with mkdocs:
+**Tip**: this package specifies an "extra" (`'recommended'`) for plugins that work well with `mkdocs`:

 - [mdformat-beautysh](https://pypi.org/project/mdformat-beautysh)
 - [mdformat-black](https://pypi.org/project/mdformat-black)